Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_02_AzurePolicy.md

-# Lab 02: Azure Policy
+# Lab 02 - Azure Policy
-# Student lab manual

 ## Lab scenario

 You have been asked to create a proof of concept showing how Azure policy can be used.
 Specifically, you need to:

 - Create an Allowed Locations policy that ensures resources are only created in a specific region.
-- Test to ensure resources are only created in the Allowed location
+- Test to ensure resources are only created in the Allowed location.

 ## Lab objectives

 In this lab, you will complete the following:

 - Exercise 1: Implement Azure Policy.

+## Estimated timing: 30 minutes

 ## Architecture diagram

 ![](../Labs/Lab-Scenario-Preview/media/AZ-500-LSP-Mod-1a-2.png)

-### Exercise 1: Implement Azure Policy

-## Estimated timing: 30 minutes

-### Exercise 1: Implement Azure Policy
+## Exercise 1: Implement Azure Policy

 In this exercise, you will complete the following tasks:

 - Task 1: Create an Allowed Locations policy assignment.
 - Task 2: Verify the Allowed Locations policy assignment is working.

-#### Task 1: Create an Allowed Locations policy assignment
+### Task 1: Create an Allowed Locations policy assignment

 In this task, you will create an Allowed Locations policy assignment and specify which Azure regions the policy can use.